 Being diagnosed with type 2 diabetes can be a frightening and overwhelming experience, and you likely have questions about why it developed, what it means for your long-term health, and how it will affect your everyday life.

 For most people, the first few months after being diagnosed are filled with emotional highs and lows.
 If you have just been diagnosed with diabetes, you and your family should use this time to learn as much as possible so that caring for your diabetes (including testing your blood sugar, going to medical appointments, and taking your medications) becomes a part of your daily routine.
-(See "Patient information: Self-blood glucose monitoring in diabetes mellitus (Beyond the Basics)".)
+(See "Patient education: Self-monitoring of blood glucose in diabetes mellitus (Beyond the Basics)".)

 In addition, you should talk to your doctor or nurse about resources that are available for medical as well as psychological support.
-These may include group classes, meetings with a nutritionist, social worker, or nurse educator, and other educational resources such as books, web sites, or magazines.
+These may include group classes; meetings with a registered dietitian, social worker, or nurse educator; and other educational resources such as books, websites, or magazines.
 Several of these resources are listed below.
 (See 'Where to get more information' below.)

 Despite the risks associated with type 2 diabetes, most people can lead active lives and continue to enjoy the foods and activities that they previously enjoyed.
 Diabetes does not mean an end to "special occasion" foods like birthday cake, and most people with diabetes can enjoy exercise in almost any form.
-(See "Patient information: Type 2 diabetes mellitus and diet (Beyond the Basics)" and "Patient information: Diabetes mellitus type 2: Alcohol, exercise, and medical care (Beyond the Basics)".)
+(See "Patient education: Type 2 diabetes mellitus and diet (Beyond the Basics)" and "Patient education: Diabetes mellitus type 2: Alcohol, exercise, and medical care (Beyond the Basics)".)

 CAUSES OF TYPE 2 DIABETES

 Genetic causes — Many people with type 2 diabetes have a family member with either type 2 diabetes or other medical problems associated with diabetes, such as high cholesterol levels, high blood pressure, or obesity.

 The lifetime risk of developing type 2 diabetes is 5 to 10 times higher in first-degree relatives (sister, brother, son, daughter) of a person with diabetes compared with a person with no family history of diabetes.